geanemr/geanemr/README.md

 I'm Geane!

 - 🧑‍🎓 I hold a Bachelor's degree in Business Administration;
-- 👩‍💻 I'm a System Analisys and Development student;
+- 👩‍💻 I am a student of System Analysis and Development at Estácio;
-- 💻 I’m currently studying Front-End Web Development at Laboratória Brasil Bootcamp.
+- 💻 I am also currently studying Front-End Web Development at Laboratória Brasil Bootcamp.
 ##

 I'm currently learning: